lordcodes/swiftformat-cli/README.md

 # swiftformat-cli

+Note: This repository is now archived and will no longer be maintained.
+I use [Mise](https://github.com/jdx/mise) to manage tools like SwiftFormat now instead.

 A script you can include in your projects that allows all team members to run the same version of [SwiftFormat](https://github.com/nicklockwood/SwiftFormat), without needing a package manager or building SwiftFormat from source.

 ## Install